-7.1 ACCOUNTING SYSTEM
+7.1 Accounting System

 The accounting system is protected by access permissions to authorised staff.
-Access permissions are strictly controlled and individual log-ins and passwords are not to be shared.
+Access permissions are strictly controlled, and individual logins and passwords are not to be shared.
 The Chief Finance and Operating Officer is responsible for determining the access levels for all members of staff using the system and ensuring compliance.
+The Finance Manager is responsible for accurately maintaining the authorised passwords.